Mabel St Clair Stobart

-Mabel Annie St Clair Stobart (née Boulton; 3 February 1862 – 7 December 1954) was a British suffragist and aid-worker.
+Mabel Annie St Clair Stobart (née Boulton; 3 February 1862 – 7 December 1954) was an English suffragist and aid-worker.
 She created and commanded all-women medical units to serve in the Balkan Wars and the First World War.
 She became the first woman to achieve the rank of Major in any national army.
 She was also the author of several books and articles.

 Early life

 Born to a wealthy family, in 1862 in England, her parents were Sir Samuel Bagster Boulton and Sophia Louisa (née Cooper).

 She was the third daughter in a family of five daughters and two sons.
 She was an avid golfer and tennis player and wrote a book on golf, plus several articles on fishing.
 She rebelled against the typical trappings of her upbringing, at one point refusing to be presented at the Royal Court.

 She married St Clair Kelburn Mulholland Stobart (1861–1908), an Irish-born granite merchant on 16 July 1884.
 They had two sons: St Clair Eric was born in 1885 and Lionel was born in 1887; St Clair Eric tended to reverse his first two names in later life, presumably to avoid confusion and for simplicity.
 Her husband's financials started failing in 1902, and the family moved to Transvaal, in 1903, to set up a farm, in the aftermath of the Boer War.
 She also set up a trading-store, but the family soon decided to return to England.

-She returned to Britain in 1907, whilst her husband remained to settle the business affairs.
-In the event, St Clair was not to return, as he died at sea on 9 April 1908 on his return journey.
-The widowed Mrs St Clair Stobart settled in Studland Bay, in Dorset.
+She returned to Britain in 1907 settling in Studland Bay, in Dorset, whilst her husband remained in Transvaal to settle the business affairs.
+In the event, St Clair was not to return, as he died at sea on 9 April 1908 on his return journey to Britain.

 A few years later, on 3 March 1911, Mabel Stobart remarried: to John Herbert Greenhalgh, a retired barrister.
 Unusually, for that time, both husband and wife were known to use the conjoined surname Stobart-Greenhalgh.

 Once she returned to England, Stobart threw herself into the suffragette cause, attending many events and meetings.
 In 1913, she ran for the Westminster seat in the London County Council election, where she came in third with 1,199 votes.
 She ran on a platform of public housing for the working-class and increased emergency medical services.